wrpaape/mysql_seed/README.md

 ###`COL_SPEC`
 `<-c, --column> <COL_NAME> <COL_TYPE> [COL_TYPE_Q] [RAND_SPEC] [GRP_SPEC]`
 specifies a database column with name `COL_NAME` and data type `COL_TYPE`.
 A column type qualifier, `COL_TYPE_Q`,  may be provided to fine-tune data generation for a given type.
 For some `COL_TYPE`-`COL_TYPE_Q` combinations a `RAND_SPEC` may be provided to define limits on random data generation.
-For all non-fixed data types a group specification, `GRP_SPEC`, may be appended to partition a column into groups.
+For all non-fixed data specifications a group specification, `GRP_SPEC`, may be appended to partition a column into groups.